Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 However, over time if new features or functionality are required by Landing Zone Accelerators, that team **SHOULD** consider migrating/refactoring that part of their code base to be constructed with the relevant AVM module if available.

 If the relevant AVM module isn't available to use to assist the Landing Zone Accelerator, then a new [AVM module proposal](https://aka.ms/avm/moduleproposal) should be made, and if desired, the Landing Zone Accelerator team may decide to own this proposed module 👍

+## Does/will AVM cover Microsoft 365, Azure DevOps, GitHub, etc.?

+Whilst the principles and practices of AVM are largely applicable to other clouds and services such as, Microsoft 365 & Azure DevOps, the AVM program (today) only covers Azure cloud resources and architectures.

+However, if you think this program, or a similar one, should exist to cover these other Microsoft Cloud offerings, please give a 👍 or leave a comment on this [GitHub Issue #71](https://github.com/Azure/Azure-Verified-Modules/issues/71) in the AVM repository.